pfroysdon/reading_rack/README.md

 	<img width="500" img src="https://github.com/pfroysdon/reading_rack/blob/main/figures/IMG_3747.jpg">
 </p>

 **Note:** I have ~20 books that I have read and used in this area.
-I will post the photos, links, and reviews soon.
+I will post the links, and reviews soon.

 # Technical Papers